 Mindful eating means listening to your body for direction on what to eat instead of eating when you are stressed or emotional.
 Are you truly hungry?
 Are you starting to lose focus on what you’re doing?
 Is your stomach growling?
 These are the true signs that your body needs food.

-Chelsea Cordes, Aramark registered dietitian nutritionist for Rhodes College, is an advocate for this practice and explains it as simply allowing hunger, fullness, and taste to guide us through the decision-making process of each meal.
-So naturally, we asked her to weigh in.
-Here are her top seven reasons to start eating mindfully today.
+Aramark registered dietitians are advocates for this practice of mindfulness.
+They explain it as simply allowing hunger, fullness, and taste to guide us through the decision-making process of each meal.
+So naturally, we asked our dietitians to weigh in.
+Here are their top seven reasons to start eating mindfully today.

 More and more peer-reviewed research suggests that traditional dieting is not a long-term solution for weight loss.
 A recent study tested a variety of weight-loss diets and concluded that even people coached by experts regained lost weight despite high motivation and education.
 Another study from UCLA discovered one- to two-thirds of its weight-loss patients regained more weight than they lost.
 If short-term diets don’t work, what does?
 A long-term healthy, balanced diet filled with fresh, flavorful, nutritious foods that you truly take the time to savor is a better way to live.
 Mindful eating can help.

 Mindful eating focuses on small behavior changes during meals, such as limiting distractions, slowing eating pace, noticing feelings of fullness and taking time to savor the flavors of a healthy balanced diet.
 The practice can be easily adopted by anyone, regardless of gender, ethnicity, economic background, and food allergies or preferences.